MNA4/decode-the-drawings/README.md

-set `PADDING` to the desired UI padding. set the `FPS` to something low, if you want low CPU load. set `DEBUG_BALLS` to True, to see the difference between the reconstructed & the real balls.
+set `PADDING` to the desired UI padding. set the `FPS` to something low, if you want low CPU load. set `DEBUG_BALLS` to True, to see the difference between the reconstructed & the real balls. set `SKIP_FRAMES` to something larger than 1, to see quick preview.

 ### 6. Setup Dimensions